abuhelos/weather-app/README.md

 ### Repeating code for temperatureConverter

 - There are several instances where I use the temperatureConverter function.
-It would be more concise to put this code in my Context file and pass it to all of the files wehre I use this function.
-This function can also be improvded by converting to Celsius as well.
-There could be a boolean state that toggles whether the function would return Farenheit or Celsius
+It would be more concise to put this code in my Context file and pass it to all of the files where I use this function.

+### Celsius Feature

+- I can have a toggle state that uses a boolean to determine whether my temperatureConverter function displays Fahrenheit or Celsius.

 ## References